 How to Measure Intensity Without a Heart Rate Monitor

 Not everyone trains with a heart rate monitor, and that is not a problem for steady-state cardio.
-Several validated and practical methods exist for gauging Zone 2 intensity without technology.
+The ACSM Position Stand (Garber et al. 2011, PMID 21694556) acknowledges that perceived exertion scales and the talk test are valid alternatives to heart rate monitoring for prescribing moderate-intensity exercise.
+Several practical methods exist for gauging Zone 2 intensity without technology.

 The talk test.
 The most widely used practical method.
 At Zone 2 intensity, you can speak in full sentences (4–6 words) without pausing for breath, but you notice that your breathing rate is elevated above resting.
 If you can comfortably hold a continuous conversation, you may be slightly below Zone 2.
 If you cannot complete a sentence, you have exceeded Zone 2 and entered Zone 3 or above.